Blog

 An area of refuge, also known as an area of rescue assistance, is a place within a building where people can safely wait for rescue and call emergency responders for help.

 An area of refuge is part of U.S. federal law, enacted in 1990 as part of the Americans with Disabilities Act.
-It also is part of the International Building Code requirements for all new or change-of-use, multi-story buildings in nearly every state in the United States.
+It is also part of the International Building Code requirements for all new or change-of-use, multi-story buildings in nearly every state in the United States.

 In an emergency, stairways are the main way to escape a multi-story building.
 For those who are disabled, sick, or elderly, accessing the stairs may not be possible.
 What should they do?
 If they try to maneuver the stairs when they know they are unable, they put their safety and the safety of others at risk.
 If they don’t use the stairs, where do they go to stay safe, and how can they alert emergency responders to their location?